fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-GRPC server address to connect to - By default it points to HTTP server port because FluxNinja stack runs GRPC and HTTP servers on the same port
+gRPC server address to connect to - By default it points to HTTP server port because FluxNinja stack runs gRPC and HTTP servers on the same port

 </dd>
 </dl>